 Both Citrix and VMware offer Chrome browser extensions to provide a Windows desktop through VDI on Chrome OS.
 In a recent blog describing how this works, Citrix senior product marketing manager (alliances) DNA Sean Donahue wrote: “When coupled with the Citrix Receiver for Chrome, available from the Chrome web store or at Citrix.com, employees have the flexibility to use their Chromebooks to access line-of-business applications and virtual desktops with a native look and feel, anywhere they want, on any network and from any device.”

 The way Chrome OS – and, for that matter, CloudReady – has been engineered means the operating system maintains a clean copy every time it boots up, which, according to the experts Computer Weekly spoke to, makes it free from malware.
 In theory, because all data and corporate applications are secured in the datacentre, the virtual desktop is also secure.

 VMware Horizon is also available as a Chrome extension to provide virtual desktop access.
 But a browser-based VDI experience does have limitations, some of which can be overcome using tools from Google, such as its Management Console.
 Google Cloud Print can be used to provide local printing via the cloud, and Google Drive can be used for simple file sharing.

 An audit of desktop applications in most large enterprises would probably reveal hundreds of Windows applications, and there will almost certainly be multiple versions of these on the network.

-Knowing the extent of their Windows desktop estate will enable CIOs and IT decision-makers to assess the viability of running more browser applications, and possible a browser-optimised operating system such as Chrome OS or CloudReady.
+Knowing the extent of their Windows desktop estate will enable CIOs and IT decision-makers to assess the viability of running more browser applications, and possibly a browser-optimised operating system such as Chrome OS or CloudReady.